 Thank you to all who joined in on our 29th Annual Route 66 Fun Run!
 Video courtesy of Frank Kocevar and www.route66experience.com.

 The festivities start in Seligman on Friday with registration, music, entertainment, and checking out the sights of Seligman.

 For those driving into Kingman on Friday, participants need to register at the Kingman Powerhouse.
-Visitors can take a pick from a couple events:
+Visitors can participate in First Friday in the Historic Downtown.

 Saturday morning in Seligman the vehicles will start to line up in preparation for the start of the FUN RUN® to Kingman which will kick off at 10am.
 Since this is not a timed event, please feel free to stop along the way to see attractions, take pictures, enjoy refreshments and check out the other vehicles as they cruise by.